Finding the Position of a Specific Character Using find() and rfind()

 function searches for a specified character or substring from the beginning (left) of the string and returns the index number of its starting position.

-What is an index? : In programming, an index refers to a number representing the order.
-In a string composed of multiple characters, each character has an index, and it starts from 0.
-For example, in the string
+What is an index? : In programming, an index is a number that represents the position of a character in a string, starting from 0.
+For example, in

 "hello"

-Spaces in a string are also counted as part of the index.
+Spaces are also counted as characters when indexing a string.
 If the substring appears multiple times, the find()

 function returns the index of its first occurrence.